 Montevallo finished third at the 2006 Division II College World Series as the Southeast Region champions.
 It was the program's first appearance at the DII World Series.
 In his four years at Montevallo, he compiled a 152-84 record.

 During the 2016-17 school year, Alabama’s 3.259 team grade-point average established a program record.

 A Jackson, Tennessee, native, Goff played collegiately at both Delta State and Jackson State Community College.
 He earned bachelor's and master's degrees from DSU.
 He and his wife, Tina, are the parents of four daughters: Kara, Kiley, Kolby and Kenzie.
 Kara plays softball at LSU.

 Former Pepperdine recruiting coordinator and Indiana native Cooper Fouts joined Purdue baseball as an assistant coach in July 2018.
 After being hired by and working under Mark Wasikowski during the 2018-19 school year, Greg Goff chose to retain Fouts as an assistant when Goff was elevated to head coach at Purdue in June 2019.

-Fouts brings 13 seasons of collegiate coaching experience to West Lafayette, highlighted by five seasons over two stints at Wasikowski’s alma mater Pepperdine (2011-12, 2016-18).
-In his new role, Fouts will lead the recruiting efforts alongside Cribby.
-In addition, Fouts will coach and develop Boilermaker catchers and assist with the Purdue offense.
+Fouts has 14 seasons of collegiate coaching experience, highlighted by five seasons over two stints at Pepperdine (2011-12, 2016-18).
+At Purdue, Fouts leads the recruiting efforts alongside the rest of the Purdue staff.
+In addition, Fouts coaches and develops Boilermaker catchers and assists with the Purdue offense.

 Fouts was born in Kokomo, Indiana, living there until his family moved to Indianapolis in 1990.
 He has three aunts that are Purdue alumnae and a cousin that is a current student.
 He attended high school in Las Vegas after his family moved west in 1994.